emineugurlu/raygo-app/README.md

 # 🚇 Raygo – Rail System Guide Mobile App

-**Raygo** is an open-source mobile application designed as a **rail system guide**, initially focusing on Istanbul metro lines, with plans to expand to other cities.
+**Raygo** is an open-source mobile application designed as a **rail system guide**, initially focusing on Istanbul metro lines, with plans to expand to other rail systems and cities.
 It is built with **React Native (CLI) + TypeScript**, and integrates **Firebase Authentication/Firestore**, **Google Maps SDK**, and optionally **Google Places API**.

 ---